|

 might be near the passenger door) and the chassis serial number

-is like 'The 211633' as above, found on the chassis behind the
+is like 'The 211633' as above, found stamped on the chassis behind the

 drivers side front wheel.

-SDF or SDB is the vehicles makers world identity mark.
+SDF or SDB or SDG is the vehicles makers world identity mark.

 B75 is the model type ie: B75 = 7,500kgs